Dirac mass induced by optical gain and loss: Scattering from a potential step

-In this section, we compare the reflection and transmission behavior of the semi-Hermitian lattice with the non-Hermitian 1D model proposed by Takata and Notomi \cite{Takata2018}.
-Notably, the bands in the Takata-Notomi model are not orthogonal, and are therefore not described by a Dirac equation.
-Its momentum space Hamiltonian is
+It is useful to compare the reflection and transmission behavior of the semi-Hermitian Dirac quasiparticles to that of the quasiparticles in the Takata-Notomi model \cite{Takata2018}.
+This is a non-Hermitian 1D model possessing a real bandstructure, but with bands that are not orthogonal and not describable by an effective Dirac equation in the manner of Sec.~\ref{sec:effective_hamiltonian}.
+The Takata-Notomi model's momentum space Hamiltonian is

 where $g$ is the gain/loss level and $t$ is a coupling constant.
 To apply an additional scalar potential, we add $V$ to the on-site entries of the lattice Hamiltonian.